minezzig/dinostalgia-backend/README.md

 ## Orders

 - Endpoint: POST /api/orders
-- Description: Creates an order to the DB - editing three tables: orders, orderItems, and dinosaurs
+- Description: Creates an order in the DB - editing three tables: orders, orderItems, and dinosaurs

 - Request body includes an object containing a newOrder object and Cart array.
 ```